Andy Leaning: Playing career

 Leaning had trials with York City in 1979 at the age of 16 and he went on to play for York Railway Institute and Rowntree Mackintosh in the Northern Counties East Football League as an amateur while working for British Rail.
 He later played in York's reserve team and was offered the chance to turn professional with the Third Division club in July 1985.
-Following an injury to first choice goalkeeper Mike Astbury, Leaning made his first team debut in a 1–1 draw at Newport County on 6 November.
+Following an injury to first-choice goalkeeper Mike Astbury, Leaning made his first team debut in a 1–1 draw at Newport County on 6 November.
 He played in all of York's seven FA Cup games in the 1985–86 season and his "finest" performance came in York's 3–1 defeat after extra time against Liverpool at Anfield in the fifth round on 18 February 1986, being named man of the match following a "heroic" performance.
 He was able to do a "fine job" in Astbury's absence during the 1985–86 season, which he finished with 39 appearances in all competitions.
 He made 47 appearances for York in all competitions in the 1986–87 season.

 Having made 86 appearances for York in all competitions, he was allowed to leave the club in 1987 and following a brief trial with Everton in May 1987, where he played one game in the reserves, he joined Second Division team Sheffield United on 28 May.
 He made 25 appearances in all competitions for United before signing for Third Division team Bristol City for a fee of £12,000 in November 1988, having initially joined on a month's loan on 27 September.
 He made 19 league appearances during the 1989–90 season as City secured promotion out of the Third Division with a second-place finish.
-After making 89 appearances for City in all competitions he joined Third Division team Lincoln City on 24 March 1994.
+After making 89 appearances for City in all competitions, he joined the Third Division team Lincoln City on 24 March 1994.
 He made his debut in a 2–1 defeat to Crewe Alexandra on 26 March.
-He was named as the club's Player of the Year for the 1994–95 season.
+He was named the club's Player of the Year for the 1994–95 season.
 While at Lincoln, supporters would chant lyrics from George Formby's "Leaning on a Lamppost" in recognition of Leaning.
-After making 51 appearances in all competitions for Lincoln he signed for Scottish First Division team Dundee in August 1996.
+After making 51 appearances in all competitions for Lincoln, he signed for Scottish First Division team Dundee in August 1996.
 He returned to England after signing for Second Division team Chesterfield in October 1996, where he made 29 appearances before retiring in 2000.